This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Consider that you should only pay attention to how it sheds and focus if the shedding is normal and it is not due to it being ill or having a skin disease.

-As such (and as stated), the shedding of their body will typically be in bits and pieces, and their scutes (if visible due to them not sanding it) should be long and thin and not come off in pieces.
+As such, the shedding of their body will typically be in bits and pieces, and their scutes (if visible due to them not sanding it) should be long and thin and not come off in pieces.

 When Does Shedding Become Unhealthy?